deencat/aura-project-v1/.documentation/Project Management Plan.md

 - Fixed routing conflict in the admin blog edit pages by standardizing on the [id] parameter
 - Added missing shadcn/ui Tabs component required by the admin blog edit page
 - Created .env.local file to disable Google Fonts during development for faster loading
+- Created "Perfect Buttocks" page with Peach Lift Sculpting Machine content
+- Removed "Experience Our Advanced Technology" section from Perfect Buttocks page to streamline content
+- Removed all references to "Milk Bubble" page from navigation as this service is no longer offered
+- Updated navigation menu in Header.tsx to reflect current service offerings

 ### Pending Tasks (Prioritized)
 1. Create remaining individual treatment pages